MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 7. After confirming the model categorizations:

    * Below the table on the Dashboard, select **Save Categorization Model** to save this categorization training model to reuse later.
-And then when creating a new dataset, or a subgroup of this dataset, you can use this same categorization training model to help you categorize the new dataset more efficiently.
+And then when creating a new dataset, or a subgroup of this dataset, you can use this same categorization training model to save time.
+For example, you can use the same model on the same dataset to analyze historical data trends for different date ranges.
    * Select **Auto-Categorize Full Dataset** and the template will automatically assign a category to all meetings and email in the whole dataset based on the sample categorizations; this will take some time based on the size of the dataset.

 8. To add or change categories for your analysis, such as to focus on a subset of the data, select **Refine Categorization** to create a copy of the selected analysis and then repeat the previous steps [to categorize meetings for analysis](#to-categorize-meetings-for-analysis) and then repeat these steps to categorize email.